Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Experimental considerations

 With these limitations, we now see that the gate parameters from Tab.~\ref{tab:params1} are not feasible in our chosen experimental setup.
 We must now start with a new set of parameters and run the optimisation again to see to what extent the gate is still implementable.
 Given the discussion above, we are motivated to make the following changes to our parameters.

 \begin{itemize} \item The gate should be performed as quickly as possible, meaning that the effective Rabi frequency $\tilde{\Omega} \propto \Omega_R$, $\Omega_B$ should be made large.
 This implies that we should choose $\Omega_R$ and $\Omega_B$ close to their maximum values.
 (This has the additional advantage that we spend less time in excited Rydberg levels, improving the probability of recapture.)
+Since the constraint is stricter for $\Omega_B$ and we want to fully exploit the experimentally feasible maximum power we set $\Omega_B$ to $120\,$MHz and instead optimise the gate operation time $T$.

 \item To avoid excitation of the lossy $\ket{i}$ state, we need to keep the red laser far-detuned, ideally around $500\ \mathrm{MHz}$.
 However, as can be seen in Eq.~\eqref{eqn:omegaeff}, increasing the detuning will reduce the effective Rabi frequency, which makes achieving the gate in a short time more difficult.